This is the updated edition of our article, last revised on 1 June 2026.

 As organisations accelerate their clean tech transition, HR and L&D have a unique opportunity to shape the workforce that will make those ambitions a reality.
 While procurement can secure equipment and operations can oversee deployment, it is HR that ensures the people behind the transition have the skills to deliver.

-Taking ownership of the skills agenda means more than providing training; it means aligning workforce capabilities with strategic business goals, ensuring teams are ready for electrification, renewables and biofuels.
+Taking ownership of the skills agenda means more than providing training; it means aligning workforce capabilities with strategic business goals, ensuring teams are ready for electrification, renewables and biofuels, amongst other industries.
 Structured frameworks like the Green Talent Accelerator make it possible to identify gaps, design targeted learning and measure the impact on both people and projects.

 With Europe committing billions to workforce development and demand for renewable talent outpacing supply, now is the moment for HR to step confidently into a more strategic role.
 Those who act will help secure their organisation’s place in a fast‑evolving market; those who wait risk being left behind.